nicolasasseo/nicolasasseo/README.md

 ### ✨ Experience & Projects

+* **Current work on my Travel Planner:** when learning Next-JS, I followed along a tutorial to make a Travel Planner App.
+I am now adding AI functionality in it to add my own touch to this project.
 * **AI Development Intern @ Foris (Current):** Generalizing a rule-generating AI agent for full integration into the company's workflow.
 Working in Spanish.
 Main tech: LangChain & LangGraph [LangChain course](https://github.com/nicolasasseo?tab=repositories) and [LangGraph course](https://github.com/nicolasasseo/LangGraph-CrashCours).
 * **Software Engineer Intern @ Genial AI:** Developed a full-stack, secure gateway to query open-source LLMs, reducing API costs for this use case.
 Used [Next](https://github.com/nicolasasseo/OpenSource_LLM_Wrapper) initially and refactored to [Python FastAPI](https://github.com/nicolasasseo/llm-fast-api) for easy integration.
 * **Research Project @ LIX (École Polytechnique):** Implemented implicit texturing techniques for 3D models using JavaScript and GLSL.